aeolian83/paper_translator/README.md

 ### (4) Future work

+-   A feature for counting the number of tokens used in translation
 -   Simplification of LLM Prompts reduce API costs.
 -   A feature to check the entire prompt entered into the LLM for error verification
 -   A feature to check grouped chunks